 Starting from the Apgar Visitor Center on the west side, you can catch a shuttle to Logan Pass, which is the starting point of the Highline Trail.
 There are also shuttle stops at various hikes along the way, such as Avalanche Lake.

 If you plan to explore further east on the Going-to-the-Sun Road, you can hop on a separate shuttle from Logan Pass to the St Mary Visitor Center.
-However, unless you’re planning to hike Piegan Pass, it’s not necessary to make this journey.
-The side west of Logan Pass boasts some of the best hikes on the Going-to-the-Sun Road, so you’ll likely find plenty to explore without venturing too far east.
+However, unless you’re planning to hike Piegan Pass, it’s not necessary to make this trip.
+The side west of Logan Pass includes some of the best hikes on the Going-to-the-Sun Road.
+You’ll likely find plenty to explore without heading too far east.

 It’s worth noting that the shuttle operates every 30-40 minutes and runs from 7 am to 7 pm on the west side and 8 am to 7 pm on the east side.
 The last shuttle from Logan Pass departs at 7 pm, so make sure you plan your hikes accordingly.
 The shuttle is also on a first-come first-served basis.
 No advanced reservation is required for the park shuttle.